-Additionally, pursuant to Section 30958 of the Act, the Authority may retain on an annual basis an amount, which may not exceed 1% of the gross annual Bridge System revenues, for its costs of administration.
-A separate provision of State law (amended effective January 1, 2014) also permits the Authority to make direct contributions to MTC in an amount up to 1% of the gross annual Bridge System revenues with any amounts exceeding 1% required to be in the form of interest-bearing loans to MTC.
-As of the date of this Official Statement, no such loans are outstanding.
-Beginning in FYE 2020, the Authority first utilized this ability to make direct contributions to MTC under this statutory authority to reduce MTC's pension liability under CalPERS (as defined herein).
+A separate provision of State law (amended effective January 1, 2014) permits the Authority to make direct contributions to MTC in an amount up to 1% of the gross annual Bridge System revenues with any amounts exceeding 1% required to be in the form of interest-bearing loans to MTC.
+No such loans are outstanding at this time.
+Beginning in FYE 2020, the Authority first utilized this ability to make direct contributions to MTC under this statutory authority in order to reduce MTC's pension liability under CalPERS (as defined herein).
 See "OTHER AUTHORITY OBLIGATIONS - CalPERS and MTC Retirement Plan."